sergio11/nemesys/README.md

 **Nemesys** is an advanced exploitation and post-exploitation automation tool built on top of the Metasploit Framework. 🛠️ Designed for penetration testers and security researchers, it streamlines the process of targeting, exploiting, and deeply enumerating vulnerable systems.
 With a sleek dark-themed interface and powerful automation, **Nemesys** simplifies complex exploitation workflows, providing full control and visibility over compromised systems. ⚔️

+⚔️ **Nemesys** empowers professionals to improve their security posture by delivering comprehensive reports on vulnerabilities, insecure configurations, and potential risks, all generated automatically for enhanced efficiency and accuracy.

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!

 ### Disclaimer ⚠️